colemickens/flake-chromium/README.md

 <img src="./chromium.png" />

+(This screenshot shows Chromium running on a Wayland output scaled to `1.2`.
+If this were XWayland it would be noticeable blurry.)

 ## Repo Explanation

 This is only possible because of [volth]'s `nixpkgs-windows` repo and the `chromium-git` branch.
 I clone this into `./nixpkgs-windows`,